Cargo handling facilities in Grenada have been modernized and expanded to cope with growing throughput.

 The main berth for commercial vessels is 335 metres long with 9.1 metres depth alongside.
 Refurbished as recently as 2000, this berth provides 36,000 sq ft of open storage and five acres of container stacking areas.

-A wide range of relatively new equipment is operated on the terminal including 14 fork-lift trucks, five tractor trailers, two reach stackers and one toplifter.
+A wide range of relatively new equipment is operated on the terminal including 14 fork-lift trucks, five tractor trailers and two reach stackers.
 The Ports Authority plans to acquire a 100 tonne capacity mobile harbour crane in the medium term.

 In 2004 the port experienced a 10 per cent fall in throughout, caused mainly by the passage of Hurricane Ivan across the island.
 There were fewer imports of construction materials, while exports of home-grown produce such as bananas and nutmeg also fell temporarily.
 However, container traffic continued to grow by nearly 10 per cent to 14,375 teu.